Self-Supervised Learning for Recommender Systems: A Survey

-Inspired by the success of BERT4Rec, follow-up works apply the masked-item-prediction training to more specific scenarios. \textbf{UNBERT} \cite{zhang2021unbert} and Wu \textit{et al.} \cite{wu2021empowering} explore the use of this technique for news recommendation in almost the same way.
+Inspired by the success of BERT4Rec, follow-up works apply the masked-item-prediction training to more specific scenarios.
+For instance, \textbf{UNBERT} \cite{zhang2021unbert} and Wu \textit{et al.} \cite{wu2021empowering} have explored the technique for news recommendation in similar ways.
 The input of UNBERT is a combination of news sentences and user sentences with a set of special symbols.
-It randomly masks some word-piece tokens to pre-train the token representations with the Cloze task, and then fine-tunes the model on the news recommendation task.
-Another similar work \textbf{U-BERT} \cite{qiu2021u} uses the review comments to pre-train the encoder with masked-word-token-prediction in the source domain, and then fine-tunes the encoder with an added layer in the target domain where comments are insufficient for rating prediction. \textbf{GRec} \cite{yuan2020future} develops a gap-filling mechanism with the encoder-decoder setting.
-The encoder takes a partially-complete session sequence as input, and the decoder predicts the masked items conditioned on the both the output of the encoder and its own complete embeddings. \textbf{UPRec} \cite{xiao2021uprec} further modifies BERT4Rec to enable it to exploit the heterogeneous information such as user attributes and social networks to enhance the sequence modeling.
+It randomly masks some word-piece tokens to pre-train the token representations with the Cloze task, and then fine-tunes the model on the news recommendation task. \textbf{U-BERT} \cite{qiu2021u} uses review comments to pre-train the encoder with masked-word-token-prediction in the source domain, and then fine-tunes the encoder with an added layer in the target domain where comments are insufficient for rating prediction.
+In addition, \textbf{GRec} \cite{yuan2020future} develops a gap-filling mechanism with the encoder-decoder setting.
+The encoder takes a partially-complete session sequence as input, and the decoder predicts the masked items conditioned on the both the output of the encoder and its own complete embeddings. \textbf{UPRec} \cite{xiao2021uprec} further modifies BERT4Rec to enable it to exploit heterogeneous information such as user attributes and social networks to enhance the sequence modeling.